Hospital SEO: Does mobile-friendliness matter?

 A mobile-first approach means that the design and content for your healthcare website should be created specifically with mobile devices in mind.

-If you're unsure of whether or not your site meets the needs of mobile healthcare consumers, Coffey's team can provide insights in a website audit.
-To learn more, call 888.805.9101 or email us.
+If you're unsure of whether or not your site meets the needs of mobile healthcare consumers, let's talk.
+Call 888.805.9101 or email us.